-- Serve in any capacity as directed by the division President or leadership development specialist. - Record the roll and minutes of all divisional business meetings. - Edit and distribute completed minutes to the officer team and advisor for review within one (1) week of the conclusion of each meeting. - Call a meeting to order in absence of the President and Vice President.
+- Serve in any capacity as directed by the division President or advisor. - Record the roll and minutes of all divisional business meetings. - Edit and distribute completed minutes to the officer team and advisor for review within one (1) week of the conclusion of each meeting. - Call a meeting to order in absence of the President and Vice President.